 The Return of Your Local Bookseller

-Despite predictions to the contrary that physical bookstores would fall to online retailers, the opposite has been true.
+Despite predictions to the contrary that physical bookstores would fall to online retailers, the opposite has been confirmed.
 The American Bookseller Association reports a 40% increase in store openings in the past decade.
 And not only are booksellers growing in numbers, but they are thriving in the communities they serve.
 Many have established educational and publishing programs that assist authors in bringing their books to market.
-Also, independent bookstores are very supportive of self-published authors if the work has the same quality as traditionally published books.
+Also, independent bookstores are very supportive of book distribution for small publishers if the work has the same quality as traditionally published books.
 So, in 2019, take time to shop at independent bookstores such as Parnassus Books, Village Books, Eagle Eye Books, and Politics and Prose.
 To find your local indie bookseller(s), visit IndieBound.
-Remember that when your book is distributed through IngramSpark, it will automatically be made available to IndieBound!
+Remember that when your book is distributed through IngramSpark, it will automatically be available to IndieBound!